 For any pot or pan, you want to make sure that it’s using the 300 series of steel whereas something like a mixing bowl would use a poorer quality in the 400 series range of steel.
 400 series would degrade fast with heat and abrasives like salts and metal utensils.

 Expensive cookware is often, but not always, made in a country where manufacturing is expensive like those made in the USA that also has tight quality controls.

 If you buy a cheap set from a brand overseas that you haven’t heard of before, chances are they’re less likely to care about your experience compared to those in the USA, Germany, UK, France, Italy, and Canada.

 Cheap pots and pans are sometimes, not always, made in a country where manufacturing is cheap, like China which usually has less human oversight between the factory and your door.

 It’s in the best interests of an established brand that sells expensive cookware to make sure that you’re happy with every set you purchase and that they last you a very long time.

 This isn’t to say that you should buy the most expensive set of cookware available, but rather that you should research a few sets you might be interested in and see if you can find evidence that they last for a few years.

-A number of middle-of-the-road brands offer the same sturdy construction as the high end ones for less than half the cost.
+Some middle-of-the-road brands offer the same sturdy construction as the high-end ones for less than half the cost.